 - When a student or staff reports experiencing one or more symptoms of COVID-19, employee & students should contact their primary care physician for guidance &/or obtain a medical professionals note clearing the individual for return based on an alternative diagnosis.
-If applicable, the employee should self-isolate & avoid public spaces for 10 days, have an improvement in symptoms & at least 24 hours of no fever without fever-reducing medication and is cleared by district.
-Employees and parents are offered the ability for students to take COVID-19 district test. - Students who are ill will be separated from their peers and should be picked up within 30 minutes and no later than 1 hour from the time the campus contacted the student's parent/guardian. - Other students will be removed from the classroom and taken to an alternate location on campus (e.g. go on a walk outside, move to a different classroom, etc.) so that the classroom can be disinfected. - District communication will be provided to the parents of students who came in contact with a COVID-19 positive student or staff member. - Any individuals who themselves either: (a) are lab-confirmed to have COVID-19; or (b) experience the symptoms of COVID-19 must stay at home throughout the infection period, and cannot return to campus until the school system screens the individual to determine any of the below conditions for campus re-entry have been met: - In the case of an individual who was diagnosed with COVID-19, the individual may return to school when all three of the following criteria are met: - At least one day (24 hours) have passed since recovery (resolution of fever without the use of fever-reducing medications); - The individual has improvement in symptoms (e.g., cough, shortness of breath) - At least 10 days have passed since symptoms first appeared. - In the case of an individual who has symptoms that could be COVID-19 and who is not evaluated by a medical professional or tested for COVID-19, such individual is assumed to have COVID-19, and the individual may not return to the campus until the individual has completed the same first three -step set of criteria listed above. - If the individual has symptoms that could be COVID-19 and wants to return to school before completing the above stay at home period, the individual must either (a) obtain a medical professional's note clearing the individual for return based on an alternative diagnosis, though for health privacy reason the note does not need to indicate what the alternative diagnosis is, or(b) obtain an acute infection test (at a physician's office, FHISD District, or approved testing location found at https://tdem.texas.gov/covid-19/) that comes back negative for COVID-19.
+If applicable, the employee & students should self-isolate & avoid public spaces for 5 days, have an improvement in symptoms & at least 24 hours of no fever without fever-reducing medication and is cleared by district.
+Employees and parents are offered the ability for students to take COVID-19 district test. - Students who are ill will be separated from their peers and should be picked up within 30 minutes and no later than 1 hour from the time the campus contacted the student's parent/guardian. - Other students will be removed from the classroom and taken to an alternate location on campus (e.g. go on a walk outside, move to a different classroom, etc.) so that the classroom can be disinfected. - District communication will be provided to the parents of students who came in contact with a COVID-19 positive student or staff member. - Any individuals who themselves either: (a) are lab-confirmed to have COVID-19; or (b) experience the symptoms of COVID-19 must stay at home throughout the infection period, and cannot return to campus until the school system screens the individual to determine any of the below conditions for campus re-entry have been met: - In the case of an individual who was diagnosed with COVID-19, the individual may return to school when all three of the following criteria are met:

+- At least one day (24 hours) have passed since recovery (resolution of fever without the use of fever-reducing medications); - The individual has improvement in symptoms (e.g., cough, shortness of breath) - At least 5 days have passed since symptoms first appeared. - In the case of an individual who has symptoms that could be COVID-19 and who is not evaluated by a medical professional or tested for COVID-19, such individual is assumed to have COVID-19, and the individual may not return to the campus until the individual has completed the same first three -step set of criteria listed above. - If the individual has symptoms that could be COVID-19 and wants to return to school before completing the above stay at home period, the individual must either (a) obtain a medical professional's note clearing the individual for return based on an alternative diagnosis, though for health privacy reason the note does not need to indicate what the alternative diagnosis is, or(b) obtain an acute infection test (at a physician's office, FHISD District, or approved testing location found at https://tdem.texas.gov/covid-19/) that comes back negative for COVID-19. - Upon receipt of information that any teacher, staff member, student, or visitor at a school is test-confirmed to have COVID-19, the school must submit a report to the Texas Department of State Health Services via an online form.
+The report must be submitted each Monday for the prior seven days (Monday-Sunday). - Consistent with school notification requirements for other communicable diseases, and consistent with legal confidentiality requirements, schools must notify all teachers, staff, and families of all students in a classroom or extracurricular or after-school program cohort if a test-confirmed COVID-19 case is identified among students, teachers or staff who participated in those classrooms or cohorts.